-NEW VIDEO!
-Matsyasana (Fish On A Roll) Yoga Pose
+VIDEO! -- Matsyasana (Fish On A Roll) Yoga Pose

 Matsyasana (Fish Pose) is one of the best back extensor-strengthening poses in Yoga.
 Performed here with precision and site-specificity, the idea is to actively engage the back extensors (Erector Spinae) as they recruit upon each other from the Coccyx (Tail Bone) all the way up the back to the base of the skull.
 Beginning the movement with the feet by "rolling on the heels" to plantar-flex the ankles, which induces the beginning of an anterior tilt of the pelvis, sets the stage for active muscle contraction against the force of gravity all the way up the spine.